-(2) REGISTRATION.
+NR 10.106 Registration.
 Each person who has killed a deer or if s.
-29.324, Stats., related to group deer hunting applies, the person who has tagged the deer during the open seasons for hunting deer with a firearm, or who has killed a bear during the open seasons for hunting bear shall register that kill using a telephone, internet, or other harvest registration system established by the department as follows:
+29.324, Stats., related to group deer hunting applies, the person who has tagged the deer shall comply with the requirements for registration established under s.
+NR 10.085.